-5.4.1 The Executive Director shall work with Twaweza staff to find creative and effective ways to promote Twaweza's values.
-This can include through learning activities, through using various communication tactics, or through ensuring that the organization's practices bring the values to life.

-5.4.2 Though all staff are required to understand Twaweza's values, it is the responsibility of the Executive Director to promote them and adjust processes wherever they are not in congruence with what has been articulated.

-5.4.3 A handbook with key documents and associate material shall be developed and shared with all staff upon joining Twaweza, and with Board members and others as relevant.
+- 5.4.1 The Executive Director shall work with Twaweza staff to find creative and effective ways to promote Twaweza's values.
+This can include learning activities, using various communication tactics, or ensuring that the Organisation's practices bring the values to life. - 5.4.2 Though all staff are required to understand Twaweza's values, it is the responsibility of the Executive Director to promote them and adjust processes wherever they are not in congruence with what has been articulated. - 5.4.3 A handbook with key documents and associate material shall be developed and shared with all staff upon joining Twaweza and with Board members and others as relevant.